apiato/documentation/docs/components/main-components/transformers.md

 // ..
 ```

-You need to have `includeUser` and `includeTags` functions defined on the transformer.
+You need to have `includeUser` and `includeTags` methods defined on the transformer.
 Look at the full examples above.

 ## Transformer Available helper methods: {#transformer-available-helper-methods}